European Union General Data Protection Regulation

 What is UT doing to comply with the GDPR?

 The University has been working diligently to prepare for the GDPR.
 Among other activities, each campus and institute and the University’s system administration have appointed a Data Protection Officer to manage GDPR compliance.
-Those individuals are working with other University employees, including representatives of the Office of General Counsel and the Office of Institutional Compliance, to begin implementing the University’s compliance efforts under the GDPR.
+Those individuals are working with other University employees, including representatives of the Office of General Counsel and Institutional Compliance, to begin implementing the University’s compliance efforts under the GDPR.

 The working group has prepared model consent forms, model contract language, and model privacy notices that should be used for GDPR compliance purposes.
 Links to those documents, and summaries of how and when they should be used, are provided below: